cgradwohl/custom-bulma/README.md

 This tool customizes the bulma framework to suit your apps needs.
 Creates a compressed and minified css file for use in your apps.

-Simply set your colors and fonts in main.scss and run `yarn build` or, run `yarn dev` and edit your color scheme in real time.
+Simply set your colors and edit global styles in main.scss and run `yarn build` or, run `yarn dev` and edit your color scheme in real time.

 ## How to use